alexfiftysix/stealy/README.md

 # stealy

 Stealy is a text-based adventure game about breaking into someones house and stealing stuff.

-Interaction is through the command line, maps are procedurally generated, and the game has simple pokemon-style combat.
+Interaction is through the command line, maps are procedurally generated, and the game has a simple version of pokemon-style combat.

+My first python project.

 ### Installing
 Just clone the repo